Initial Programming Exercises On Simple Neural Networks

 - Set a 1D world of nine positions (two actions)

-- Set the reward on the last position on the right
+- Set the reward for the last position on the right

-- Set the start at the first position on the left
+- Set the start in the first position on the left

 - Set a maximum of 200 Trials and a maximum of 50 steps per trial